The Latest Donor Retention Trends Show Why Donor Stewardship is a Survival Strategy

 Launch a mid-level donor engagement campaign this summer using email, direct mail, and personal outreach.
 (I can help!)

-Share emotional stories that show how the donor's philanthropy improves lives.
+Share emotional stories about how the donor's philanthropy improves lives.
 Use relatable images to connect with the donor's emotions and keep the donor at the center of the story.

 Assign a specific point of contact, even if it’s not a gift officer.
 Personal connection is key to effective mid-level donor engagement.